 ArtFest is the annual student art competition and exhibition sponsored by the Memorial Student Center’s Visual Arts Committee.
 Student submissions are displayed in the James R. Reynolds Student Art Gallery for the duration of the exhibit.
 The top three winners of ArtFest will receive a cash prize.
-The winners will be announced at the exhibition’s opening reception on April 4, 2019.
+The winners will be announced at the exhibition’s reception on April 9, 2020.

 *Maximum 3 submissions per person.
 Submission fees are $5 per entry ($15 for 3 entries).
 Submission tickets are available from the Box Office in Rudder Tower in early 2019.